MultiverseLearningProducts/swe/src/mod2/wk1/day5.md

 # Overview of the day

-Today we will take a look at dates.
+Today we will take a look at a number of string methods available befor looking at the date object and the various methods we can call on it.

 # Lesson 1

+## Learning Objectives

+- Learn and apply string methods

+### Common string methods

+JavaScript comes with a number of convenient, built-in string methods that can help us find and change strings.

+## Assignment

+# Lesson 2

 ## Learning Objectives